MetOffice/simulation-systems/source/WorkingPractices/glossary.rst

 ===========================
 Please suggest new entries to the Simulation Systems and Deployment Team

-Atmos Project Board:
-    The governing body that oversees the work of the Simulation Systems and Deployment Team.

 Closed Release:
     A release cycle where the only accepted changes to the trunk relate to a particular piece of work, either technical or scientific.
 A release can